user-promi/multivendorx-1/plugins/notifima/readme.txt

   *A: Certainly, we provide a complete panel for each displayed text or alert, allowing you to customize the messages according to your preferences.*

 **Q: How can I export subscribers' data to my new site?**
-  *A: Navigate to WP-admin >> Tools >> WC Stock Alert and export the subscriber lists.
+  *A: Navigate to Notifima >> Subscriber List >> Download CSV and export the subscriber lists.
 The CSV will contain product names and their corresponding subscriber email IDs.*

 **Q: Is it possible to exclude the admin from receiving out-of-stock subscription notifications?**
-  *A: Certainly, go to Settings >> Recipient Email for New Subscriber and remove the admin's email ID from there.*
+  *A: Certainly, go to Settings >> Appearence >> Recipient Email for New Subscriber and remove the admin's email ID from there.*

 == Screenshots ==
 1. Stock alert plugin settings panel